factmint/Charts/README.md

 This will start a web server.
 You should see a message telling you which port it is running on (e.g. "Started connect web server on http://0.0.0.0:15009").
 You can now navigate to http://locahost:15009 (the port number will be different if 15009 was not open when you ran `grunt serve`, so be sure to check), where you will see the directory listing for the charts repository.
 If you look in the directory for the given plugin you will find an examples directory, containing HTML examples.

+To see unit tests for the API, run `grunt serve` from the `/factmint-charts` directory and navigate to the `/test` directory.

 ### /bubble-chart
 See [http://factmint.com/documentation/bubble-chart/](http://factmint.com/documentation/bubble-chart/)

 ### /candlestick-chart